manabouprj/ad-security-assessment/GETTING_STARTED.md

 ### System Requirements
 - Windows 10/11 or Windows Server 2016/2019/2022
 - Python 3.8 or higher
+- Node.js 14.x or higher and npm (for the web UI)
 - Git (for cloning the repository)
 - Network connectivity to domain controllers (for production use)